mjbradvica/SimpleDomain/README.md

 - Value Objects with no generics or boiler-plate required
 - Aggregate Roots with an interface constraint
 - An empty interface used to constrain a Domain Event

+ClearDomain.Identity provides:

+- All of the above
+- An IdentityUser class variant in integer, string, long, or Guid format with the same Aggregate Root behavior and interface constraints

 ## Quick Start